ctrlxcvz/sd-guides/krita-sd-local.md

 https://www.flyingdog.de/sd/en/sd_plugin_krita_beta5.zip
 ```
 - Go back to the running instance of Krita.
-- Select Tools > Scripts > Import Python Plugin from File > and select the "sd_plugin_krita_beta5.zip" file you just downloaded.
+- Select *Tools > Scripts > Import Python Plugin from File* > and select the *sd_plugin_krita_beta5.zip* file you just downloaded.
 - This will require Krita to restart, so once the plugin is installed, close Krita and relaunch it.
-- The "Stable Diffusion" panel should be loaded in the bottom right window with the options "From Text", "From Image", and "Inpaint".
+- The *Stable Diffusion* panel should be loaded in the bottom right window with the options *From Text*, *From Image*, and *Inpaint*.
 - Once you have confirmed the plugin installed correctly, you can minimize Krita.

 **Open the "stable-diffusion-webui" folder you downloaded earlier:**
-- Click on the "api.bat" file; a windows Command Prompt should launch a local instance of Stable Diffusion on your machine.
+- Click on the *api.bat* file; a windows Command Prompt should launch a local instance of Stable Diffusion on your machine.
 - !
 If it fails the first time, click on it again to run it.
 - !
-If it seems to be hanging on any part for long periods I.E. "Installing Requirements for Web UI", select the Command Prompt window and hit "Enter" (or any key) to get it going again.
+If it seems to be hanging on any part for long periods I.E. > *Installing Requirements for Web UI*, select the Command Prompt window and hit *Enter* to get it going again.
 If it continues to hang, try hitting a key again.
 - If everything is successful, you should see in the Command Prompt window output at the end:
 ```
 > Global Step: 470000